Easy Keto Deviled Eggs – Homemade Recipe

 Devilled eggs got their name because the filling for the eggs is typically made with ingredients that are meant to give the eggs a "devilishly" spicy or zesty flavor.
 The filling is usually made with some combination of egg yolks, mayonnaise, mustard, paprika, cayenne pepper, or sometimes chili flakes.
 You can obviously increase or reduce the amount of spice to include but I like mine to have a distinctive kick.

-Making these low carb deviled eggs is quite simple.
+Making these low-carb deviled eggs is quite simple.
 You’ll first hardboil the eggs.
 Everyone has a different method for doing this, and whatever method you want to use is fine!

-In the recipe card down below, you’ll see my method: place the eggs in a pot, cover with water, place over medium high heat, and set a timer for 18 minutes.
+In the recipe card down below, you’ll see my method: place the eggs in a pot, cover with water, place over medium-high heat, and set a timer for 18 minutes.
 But again, if you like to make your eggs in the instant pot or you prefer to steam eggs to hardboil them or you have some other way to get ‘em cooked – that’s fine.

 While the eggs are cooking, you’ll sauté up your mushrooms and shallots.
 You want to get the mushrooms to that nice golden-brown color, which is where all that umami flavor gets released.